toyinbo0903/toyinbo0903.github.io/index.md

 ### Here are some use cases:

-**Calculate NPS Score**: With a SQL query, you can calculate the NPS of your company.
-Promoters are customers who rate your company 9 or 10, passives rate you 7 or 8, and detractors rate you 6 or below.

-The NPS is the percentage of promoters minus the percentage of detractors.
+1. **Calculate NPS Score**: With a SQL query, you can calculate the NPS of your company.
+Promoters are customers who rate your company 9 or 10, passives rate you 7 or 8, and detractors rate you 6 or below.<br><br>The NPS is the percentage of promoters minus the percentage of detractors.<br><br>

 ```sql